 We have helped plan many trips to Thailand.
 We also get a lot of questions from people who are planning their two weeks in Thailand.
 In the spirit of saving a little time and sharing, we thought we would write our suggestions on how to best spend two weeks in Thailand.
 Thailand is a long flight from the western world and two weeks in Thailand is a great amount of time to experience some of what this great country has to offer.

 Thailand is a beautiful and wonderful place that has options for everyone.
+There are so many things to do in Thailand you’ll want at least two weeks.
 There’s no single city you have to base yourself out of, and with so many fantastic options, you will need to do a multi-city trip.

 The Perfect 2 Week Thailand Itinerary

 3 Days In Bangkok

 A logical place to start your tour of Thailand is the main hub of the region, and the country’s capital, Bangkok.
 3 days in Bangkok is the right amount of time for most people to explore, eat, and take in the sights.
 Make sure to find the ornately decorated Grand Palace and the beautiful Wat Pho.
 At night, explore the lively Sukhumvit area of town or head to Khao San Road for a taste of Bangkok’s international party scene.